 Everything You Need to Know About Lily Flower Meaning, Symbolism, Types, and Uses

-Lily Flowers are rich in history, meaning, and symbolism and showcase a spectacular array of colors and unique structures.
-These beloved ornamentals make excellent gifting flowers as well and are suitable for a number of occasions throughout the year.
+Lily Flowers, with their spectacular array of colors and unique structures, are rich in meaning and symbolism around the world.
+These flowers make excellent gifts, suitable for many occasions throughout the year.
 Here we’ll take you through everything you need to know about the history and origins of lily flowers, their meaning and symbolism, uses and benefits, and the most popular types grown and gifted today.

 Lily Flower Meaning & Symbolism – The Essentials:

 In the language of flowers, the Lily has long held the symbolic meaning of fertility, purity, and remembrance.
 Lily flowers are a time-honored inclusion in memorial arrangements and are considered spiritually symbolic of the circle of life.
 Individual types of lily flowers and the respective colors of the petals may hold additional meanings.

 Typically blooming from early summer to late autumn, true lilies (plants in the Lilium genus) are perennials that feature a scaly bulb, leafy stems, narrow leaves, and either clustered or singular flowers.

 The beautiful flower is comprised of six petal-like segments.
 These six segments tend to resemble a trumpet with a lengthy tube in a few varieties of lilies such as the Easter Lily and Madonna Lilly.